A note on Boolean inverse monoids and ample groupoids

+After we finished this note, we learn that a self-contained proof for \cite[Theorem 3.3]{Steinb} was also given in \cite[Theorem A.10]{Rena}.
+In fact, \cite[Theorem A.10]{Rena} establishes an equivalence between the category of Boolean inverse semigroups with morphisms being Boolean inverse semigroup morphisms, and the category of ample groupoids with morphisms being multiplier actions with proper anchor (which is different from \cite[Theorem 3.4]{Steinb}).

-Let us recall that a (not necessarily Hausdorff) \'{e}tale groupoid $\KG$ is \emph{ample} if its unit space $\KG^{(0)}$ is a totally disconnected compact Hausdorff space.
-It is well-known that the set $\Gamma_c(\KG)$ of all compact open bisections of an ample groupoid $\KG$ forms a Boolean inverse monoid (see e.g., \cite[Proposition 2.18(8)]{L10} or \cite[Theorem 4.4(2)]{L20}).
+Let us recall that a \'{e}tale groupoid $\KG$ is \emph{ample} if its unit space $\KG^{(0)}$ is a totally disconnected compact Hausdorff space.
+It is well-known that the set $\Gamma_c(\KG)$ of all compact open bisections of an ample groupoid $\KG$ forms a Boolean inverse monoid (see e.g., \cite[Proposition 2.18(8)]{L10}, \cite[Theorem 4.4(2)]{L20} or \cite{Rena}).

 Recall that a semigroup $S$ is an \emph{inverse semigroup} if for each $\phi\in S$, there is a unique element $\phi^{-1}\in S$ satisfying

 An inverse semigroup $S$ is called an \emph{inverse monoid} if it has an identity $1$.
 There is a \emph{canonical ordering} on an inverse semigroup given by